 Take a genuine interest in children and share time with them.
 Let them know you care.
 Stay positive and give support without “preaching or nagging.”

-We can’t turn back the hands of time, but is it ever too late to help unlock your child’s potential?
+We can’t turn back the hands of time, but is it ever too late to help unlock our children’s potential?

 Never too late—never!
 They are more eager than you think to have parents involved.